aturner-epcc/docs-test2/docs/user-guide/containers.md

 ### Getting existing images onto ARCHER2

-Singularity images are simply files, so, if you already have an image file, you can use `scp` to copy the file to ARCHER2 as you would with any other file.
+Singularity images are files, so, if you already have an image file, you can use `scp` to copy the file to ARCHER2 as you would with any other file.